 7:35 pm—7:50 pm New Business

-Captain Famous informed the Committee that the revision of the juvenile custody is near its completion.
-The revision is currently under reviewed by the City Attorney and the Chief’s office
+Captain Famous informed the Committee that the revision of the juvenile custody directive is near its completion.
+The revision is currently under review by the City Attorney and the Chief’s Office

 The Bureau is separating Juvenile components into a separate section.
-Juvenile custody directive will draw distinctions between 12 year or older and 12 or younger.
-Taken custody of a juvenile should be based on a rare occurrence where the juvenile posing a substantial threat
+Juvenile custody directive will draw distinctions between 12 years or older and 12 or younger.
+Taking custody of a juvenile should be based on a rare occurrence where the juvenile posing a substantial threat

-Other layers of accountabilities including notifying a supervisor and consultation with Multnomah county
+Other layers of accountabilities including notifying a supervisor and consultation with Multnomah County

 Currently, there are 30 directives under review.
-New Directive up for revision will be posted on the first day of the month and end at the night of the 30th
+New directive up for revision will be posted on the first day of the month and end at the night of the 30th

-The Bureau is in the process of improving their website to better support the new Directives’ project.
-Public can sign up to be notified as soon as a new Directive is up for revision under the “Universal Review” tab
+The Bureau is in the process of improving their website to better support the new directives project.
+Public can sign up to be notified as soon as a new directive is up for revision under the “Universal Review” tab

 There are also some discussions on reviewing the Bureau’s finding languages to add new language like “unfounded”